Child and Family Development

 –Child and Family Development volunteer

-CAP’s Child and Family Development centers offer child and teen development programs for children grades preschool-high school.
+Christian Appalachian Project’s Child and Family Development centers offer child and teen development programs for children grades preschool-high school.
 Child development programs include teaching reasoning, communication, social, physical, and emotional development as well as creative expression.
 Participation of the entire family is encouraged through home visits, parenting classes, and involvement in the center.

-CAP Volunteers serve in two Child and Family Development centers in eastern Kentucky.
+CAP Volunteers serve in two Child and Family Development centers in Eastern Kentucky.
 One operates exclusively as a preschool, while the other has a preschool, a community center offering after-school programming for older children and youth, and an in-school character education component.

 Long-term volunteer opportunities:

 Youth Worker: S.P.A.R.K.
 (Scholastic Preparation, Arts, and Recreation for Kids) serves children ages 5-18.
 The Youth Worker designs presentations and activities to engage students in academics, the arts, and recreational activities, and assists children and teens with homework in all subject areas.
 In the summer, the Youth Worker helps lead camping trips and other activities.
 Next available January 2015.